 The American Speech-Language-Hearing Association (ASHA) has included a Summary of the Systematic Review of The Listening Program within its Evidence Maps for Central Auditory Processing Disorder and Spoken Language Disorders which you can review here.

-In addition to improved auditory processing, The Listening Program is designed to support overall brain health, sensory processing, achievement of developmental milestones, and/or lower stress levels for people of all ages.
+In addition to improved processing, The Listening Program is designed to support overall brain health, sensory processing, achievement of developmental milestones, and/or lower stress levels for people of all ages.

 No matter your goals, our neuroscience-based music listening therapy can provide the solutions you are seeking.